xusd320/xsh/README.md

-A code ide base on LunarVim.
+A code ide based on LunarVim.